beyond-decentralized/AIRport/README.md

 backend implementations are also possible).

-In the long term AIRport will be most effective if it utilizes both permanent and temporary storage for persistance of any given repository.
+In the long term AIRport will be most effective if it utilizes both permanent and temporary storage for persistence of any given repository.
 Transaction logs are not a very space efficient way to store data, hence they would ideally be stored in temporary storage.
 This is a luxury AIRport can afford since even in the case of data loss AIRport still has a device-local copy of those transaction